 Gloves must be selected based on the hazards involved and the activity to be conducted.
-Gloves must be worn when working with biohazards, toxic substances and other physically hazardous agents.
+Gloves must be worn when working with biohazards, toxic substances, and other physically hazardous agents.
 Temperature resistant gloves must be worn when handling hot material or dry ice.
-Delicate work requiring a high degree of precision dictates the use of thin walled gloves.
+Delicate work requiring a high degree of precision dictates the use of thin-walled gloves.
 Protection from contact with toxic or corrosive chemicals may also be required.
 When working with hazardous materials, the lower sleeve and the cuff of the laboratory garment should be overlapped by the glove.
-A long sleeved glove or disposable arm shield may be worn for further protection of the garment.
+A long-sleeved glove or disposable arm shield may be worn for further protection of the garment.
 In some instances “double gloving” may be appropriate.
 If a spill occurs, hands will be protected after the contaminated outer gloves are removed.
 Gloves must be disposed of when contaminated, removed when work with infectious material is completed and not worn outside the laboratory.
 Disposable gloves must not be washed or reused.

-In certain instances additional personal protective equipment may be required.
+In certain instances, additional personal protective equipment may be required.
 Respirator selection is based on the hazard and the protection factor required.
 Personnel who require respiratory protection must contact us for information on use of respirators at UW Oshkosh.
-Use of respirators requires: a medical examination to ensure no health conditions exist that would be exacerbated by respirator usage; annual fit testing to ensure proper respirator size and type; and training to ensure proper respirator use and maintenance.
+Use of respirators requires: a medical examination to ensure no health conditions exist that would be exacerbated by respirator usage; annual fit testing to ensure proper respirator size and type; training to ensure proper respirator use and maintenance.
 Under no circumstances shall anyone wear a respirator unless he/she is a participant in the program.
 Contact us for assistance in selection of other personal protective equipment.

 7. Blenders, Ultrasonic Disrupters, Grinders and Lyophilizers

 The use of any of these devices results in considerable aerosol production.
-Blenders, grinders and cell disruption equipment should be used in a biological safety cabinet when working with biohazardous materials.
+Blenders, grinders, and cell disruption equipment should be used in a biological safety cabinet when working with biohazardous materials.

 A towel moistened with disinfectant should be placed over the top of the blender during use.
 Before opening the blender jar allow the unit to rest for at least one minute to allow the aerosol to settle.
 The device should be decontaminated promptly after use.
 Depending on the lyophilizer design, aerosol production may occur when material is loaded or removed from the lyophilizer unit.
 If possible, sample material should be loaded in a biological safety cabinet.

-The vacuum pump exhaust should be filtered to remove any hazardous agents or, alternatively, the pump can be vented into a biological safety cabinet.
+The vacuum pump exhaust should be filtered to remove any hazardous agents or the pump can be vented into a biological safety cabinet.
 After lyophilization is completed, all surfaces of the unit that have been exposed to the agent should be disinfected.
 If the lyophilizer is equipped with a removable chamber, it should be closed off and moved to a BSC for unloading and decontamination.

 Handling of cultures should be minimized and vapor traps should be used wherever possible.
 Opening an ampoule containing liquid or lyophilized culture material should be performed in a biological safety cabinet to control the aerosol produced.
 Gloves must be worn.
-To open, nick the neck of the ampoule with a file, wrap it in disinfectant soaked towel, hold the ampoule upright and snap it open at the nick.
+To open, nick the neck of the ampoule with a file, wrap it in disinfectant-soaked towel, hold the ampoule upright and snap it open at the nick.
 Reconstitute the contents of the ampoule by slowly adding liquid to avoid aerosolization of the dried material.

-Mix the contents without bubbling and withdraw it into a fresh container.
+Mix the contents without bubbling and withdraw them into a fresh container.
 Discard the towel and ampoule top and bottom as infectious waste.
 Ampoules used to store biohazardous material in liquid nitrogen have exploded causing eye injuries.
 The use of polypropylene tubes eliminates this hazard.
 These tubes are available dust free or pre-sterilized and are fitted with polyethylene caps with silicone washers.
 Heat sealable polypropylene tubes are also available.